-The programme assumes £30 million of borrowing between 2022/23 and 2026/27 in addition to the current underlying need to borrow of £20 million.
+The programme assumes £35.6 million of borrowing between 2023/24 and 2027/28 in addition to the current underlying need to borrow of £21.0 million.
 Cash flow monitoring and balance sheet review exercises indicate no immediate need to borrow externally over the next 2-3 years.
-This is reviewed periodically alongside interest rate monitoring, so that when long-term external borrowing is required, it is undertaken in a controlled way in line with the Council's treasury strategy.
+This is dependent upon the speed with which capital projects progress and is reviewed periodically alongside interest rate monitoring, so that when long-term external borrowing is required, it is undertaken in a controlled way in line with the Council's treasury strategy.
 This position has been factored into the revenue model in terms of costs of borrowing/lost external interest/minimum revenue provision etc. Any new borrowing will need to be considered in conjunction with existing borrowing commitments, maximum borrowing limits and a comfortable headroom for borrowing.